-Human vision is only sensitive to a very tiny fraction of all this radiation-astronomy in the last 50 years has been mostly concerned with getting out of this region.
-That is probably the single most important technical revolution in astronomy--and for most of it you have to be above the Earth's atmosphere.
+Human vision is only sensitive to a very tiny fraction of all this radiation, the "visible" or "optical" part of the spectrum-astronomy in the last 50 years has been mostly concerned with getting out of this region.
+That is probably the single most important technical revolution in astronomy-- for most of this radiation you have to be above the Earth's atmosphere.